dji-sdk/Mobile-SDK-Doc/source/cn/ios-tutorials/index.md

 You can download the tutorial's final sample code project from this [Github Page](https://github.com/DJI-Mobile-SDK-Tutorials/iOS-FPVDemo).

-We use Phantom 3 Professional as an example to make this demo.
+We use Phantom 4 as an example to make this demo.

 ## Downloading the SDK